 - national and local strategies designed to reduce suicide rates

 - research and evidence to support epidemiology, preventive activity, and policy making.

 NHS inform (external site) has information for the public.
 This includes helplines and support for people who are having suicidal thoughts or who are worried about someone else.

-Together we can ensure that everyone is ready to Ask, Tell - Save a Life.
+Together we can ensure that everyone is ready to have supportive conversations.

 - There were 784 suicides registered in Scotland in 2018, compared to 680 in 2017.